-Easy-to-read medicine information about olanzapine – what is it, how to take olanzapine safely and possible side effects.
+Easy-to-read medicine information about olanzapine – what it is, how to take olanzapine safely and possible side effects.

 |Type of medicine||Also called|

 Olanzapine is used to treat some types of mental illness such as schizophrenia and bipolar disorder (manic depression).
 It does not cure these conditions, but is used to help ease the symptoms and help you on your recovery path.
 It can help improve symptoms such as extreme mood swings of bipolar disorder, the experience of hearing voices (hallucinations), ideas that distress you and don't seem to be based in reality (delusions), and difficulty in thinking clearly (thought disorder).
 Olanzapine belongs to a group of medicines called antipsychotics.
 Read more about antipsychotic medication.